NYUDataBootcamp/Book/py-fun1.md

 We call statements like these **assignments**:  We assign a value to a variable.

 We can see the results of these assignments by checking the contents of the variables `x` and `y`.
-In the IPython console, typing a variable and hitting return gives us its value.
+In a code cell, typing a variable and hitting return gives us its value.
 If we type `x` and `y`, one at a time, we get

 ```
 In [7]: x